 4. Clipboard Fusion

 Clipboard Fusion is a free manager that comes with a 30-day trial of its Pro version.
-As a manager, it comes with a lot of options to it.
+As a manager, it comes with many options.
 This includes hotkeys and macros, and those who opt for the Pro version get access to online syncing between devices.
 At a base level, it can list the things you’ve copied so far.
-This can be seen by clicking on “Clipboard Manager” in the settings, then “Open Clipboard Manager.”
+This can be seen by clicking on “Clipboard Manager” in the settings, followed by “Open Clipboard Manager.”

 Controlling the Clipboard